rogerchucker/puppet_generator/README.md

 ## Description

 Writing manifests for puppet can be very time consuming and quite boring.
-The PuppetGeneratore reduces the amount of time for writing puppet manifests alot by generating a basic structure for:
+The `puppet_generator` reduces the amount of time for writing puppet manifests a lot by generating a basic structure for:

 * User resources